 Many of these pieces were done as a project to enhance the beauty of the city, and walking around amongst the art is a great way to see the area.
 And, for those on a budget, this is also one of the free things to do in Lima!

-Despite Lima being a massive city, there is plenty of green to be found with the many parks.
+Despite Lima being a massive city, there is plenty of green to be found within its many parks.
 Some are large and central, while others lie tucked away in the residential areas.
 Each district takes caring for these parks to another extreme.
 There is always somebody sweeping up leaves, planting flowers, trimming trees, and doing other tasks to keep the parks in pristine condition.